 Voluntary excess works a little differently, as this is set by the policyholder.
 Increasing your voluntary excess can often be a good way of lowering the initial cost of your insurance.
 However, this obviously increases the amount you’ll be liable to pay if you were to be involved in an accident.

 Perhaps you’re a young driver concerned about a high excess on your policy.
 Or maybe you’re looking for ways to reduce your insurance premiums while reducing your risk.
 Either way, motor excess insurance could be for you.

-Confused.com’s excess insurance solution is provided by Questor Insurance Services Limited who are authorised and regulated by the Financial Conduct Authority.
+Private Motor Excess Insurance is arranged and administered by Questor Insurance.
+Questor Insurance is a trading brand of Riverside Underwriting Limited, who are authorised and regulated by the Financial Conduct Authority.
 Registered office; Bryant House, Bryant Road, Strood, Rochester, Kent, ME2 3EW.
 Registered in England no: 06201617.